 Indeed, Office 2010 is even prettier than Office 2007, at least in my opinion.
-The splash screens are now animated, as demonstrated below.
+The splash screens are now animated.

 On Windows 7, the titlebar blends seamlessly into the application, taking the Office 2007 look a bit further by merging it with Aero Glass.
 It’s a nice change.

 Tip: on my blog, you can click on any image that links to the picture to see a larger version.

 Some people don’t like how the colour is now white, but I don’t mind it at all.
 I just wish the colour schemes were actually available.
 In Office 2007 there was a choice between Blue, Black and Silver.

 The ribbon (also known as the Fluent UI) is now extended to Outlook and Publisher as well.
 (In Outlook 2007, messages and composing would take place in a window with the ribbon, but the application itself was ribbonless.)

 Unfortunately, the ribbon seems to complicate Publisher, allocating valuable screen space (of which people have tons these days) to tools that will be used once or twice in the life of the workflow.

 More follows the jump.